-The US is the world’s largest economy as well as its largest stock market.
-The country is home to many global businesses which dominate their field and overall the US accounts for almost half the global stock market.
+The US is home to many global businesses that dominate their field and accounts for almost half the global stock market.

-For exposure to larger US companies we feel a low-cost passively-managed fund could be considered.
-We continue to seek US fund managers with the potential to perform well over the long term, but currently believe there are more opportunities for active fund managers to add value among higher-risk smaller and medium-sized companies.
-This is therefore where our Wealth 150 exposure is concentrated.
+For exposure to larger US companies we think a low-cost passively managed fund could be considered.
+We continue to look for US fund managers with the potential to perform well over the long term.
+But we think there are more opportunities for managers to add value among higher-risk smaller and medium-sized US companies.
+This is where our Wealth 150 is currently focused.

 Please remember past performance is not a guide to future returns.
 Where no data is shown, figures are not available.
 This information is provided to help you choose your own investments, remember they can fall as well as rise in value so you may not get back the original amount invested.

-In recent years growth in company earnings has not kept pace with rising share prices and the stock market now looks overvalued, according to our analysis.
-We believe company earnings drive share prices over the long term.
-If the earnings growth implied by current share prices fails to materialise we believe investors could be in for disappointment.
-There is a risk share prices could fall to reflect the more sombre earnings backdrop.
+Growth in company earnings has not kept pace with rising share prices in recent years.
+We think the US market looks expensive.
+This is because company earnings drive share prices over the long run.
+If companies don’t grow earnings quickly enough to justify their high share prices, we think investors could be in for disappointment.

-Some commentators claim ‘this time is different’ for the US market.
-The glass half-full argument suggests the US is home to exciting technology companies, such as Apple, Alphabet (Google), Facebook and Tesla.
-They have become global icons with very few, if any, serious competitors.
-The potential to maintain and increase profits could justify their share prices climbing ever higher.
-Or so the argument goes.
+Some say ‘this time is different’ for the US market.
+The US is home to exciting technology companies like Apple, Alphabet (formerly Google), Facebook and Tesla.
+They're global icons with few competitors.
+So if they continue to increase their profits their share prices could climb higher.

-The counter argument is that earnings don't rise forever and the share prices of some companies suggest there is little margin for error.
-We think investors should tread with caution when it comes to the US stock market.
-On valuation grounds it does not look especially attractive, but this is not to say the market should be avoided entirely, or returns will be poor.
-An expensive market can continue to perform well, just as a cheap market can fall further.
+We don't think the US stock market looks especially attractive on valuation grounds.
+But this is not to say it should be avoided entirely, or returns will be poor.
+An expensive market can carry on performing well, just as a cheap market can fall further.

-We believe the stock market is an excellent home for long-term investments and for many investors this could include some exposure to the shares of US companies.
-We don’t feel there is currently a compelling case to significantly increase exposure and would favour taking profits when the market does well before rotating into areas which offer greater value.
+We think the stock market is an excellent home for long-term investments.
+For many investors this could include some exposure to the shares of US companies.
+We don’t feel there's currently a compelling case to significantly increase investments here.
+We prefer to take profits when a market has done well, and reinvest in areas that look more attractive.